ckeditor/ckeditor4-docs/docs/guide/dev/integration/spreadsheets/README.md

 <script src="pluginPath/adapters/frontend.js"></script>
 ```

-And initializing it with license key:
+And initializing it with the license key:

 ```js
 CKE4Spreadsheet.licenseKey = 'yourLicenseKey';
 ```

-Adapter will automatically transform all available spreadsheet instances.
-To transform only specific instances, additional options should be set:
+The frontend adapter will automatically transform all available spreadsheet instances.
+To transform only specific instances, additional configuration options should be set:

 ```js
 CKE4Spreadsheet.autoConvert = false;
 CKE4Spreadsheet.convert( document.querySelector( 'container' ) );
 ```

-## Manipulating spreadsheet widget data via API
+## Manipulating the Spreadsheet Widget Data via API

-Spreadsheet plugin uses [Handsontable library](https://handsontable.com/) internally.
-While the Handsontable instances can be accessed directly via `CKEDITOR.instances.editor.plugins.spreadsheet.Spreadsheet` it is not recommended since any direct API calls may break the integration.
+The Spreadsheet plugin uses the [Handsontable library](https://handsontable.com/) internally.
+While the Handsontable instances can be accessed directly with `CKEDITOR.instances.editor.plugins.spreadsheet.Spreadsheet`, it is not recommended since any direct API calls may break the integration.

-For that reason, CKEditor exposes its own API which can be used to insert, update and fetch data from any spreadsheet widget.
+For that reason, CKEditor exposes its own API that can be used to insert, update and fetch the data from any spreadsheet widget.

-### Inserting new spreadsheet widget
+### Inserting a New Spreadsheet Widget

-To initializes spreadsheet instance at the current editor selection use:
+To initialize a spreadsheet instance at the current editor selection:

 ```js
 CKEDITOR.plugins.spreadsheet.toSpreadsheet( editor, [